 1. Light Sensor

-a) Photoresistor is a type of resistor whose resistance varies with light intensity changes; more light leads to less resistance and less light leads to more resistance.
+a) A photoresistor is a type of resistor whose resistance varies with light intensity changes; more light leads to less resistance, and less light leads to more resistance.
 They can be easily implemented in light-dependent robots.

 b) Photovoltaic cells convert solar radiation into electricity.
 This is especially helpful when planning a solar robot.
 While the photovoltaic cell is considered as an energy source, a smart implementation combined with transistors and capacitors can convert this into a sensor.

 2D & 3D Vision: A standard 2D machine vision image is flat, calibrated to measure length and width, but does not provide any height information.
 3D vision allows a robot to detect the orientation of a part that needs handling more effectively, even if the location and position of the components vary.
 A 3D vision system can accurately guide a robotic arm during assembly, while a robotic arm can provide multiple viewing angles for critical assembly inspection.

 2. Sound Sensor

 Sound sensors are generally a microphone used to detect the equivalent voltage of sound and return.
 The sound it receives can be navigated by a simple robot.
 Imagine a robot turning right to a pulpit, turning left for two palpitations.
 Complex robots may use the same microphone for voice recognition.
 Sound sensors are not as easy as light sensors because sound sensors generate a minimal voltage difference which should be amplified to produce a measurable change in voltage.
 Voice systems also use robots with voice commands.
 This is useful if the trainer has to handle other objects when training robots.

 3. Proximity Sensor